MicrosoftDocs/VBA-Docs/api/Excel.Left.md

 Left property as it applies to the  **AxisTitle**,  **ChartArea**,  **ChartTitle**,  **DataLabel**,  **DisplayUnitLabel**,  **Legend**, and  **PlotArea** objects.
 Returns or sets the distance from the left edge of the object to the left edge of the chart area.
 Read/write Double.
 _expression_.**Left**
 _expression_ Required.
 An expression that returns one of the above objects.
 Left property as it applies to the  **Axis**,  **LegendEntry**, and  **LegendKey** objects.
 Returns or sets the distance from the left edge of the object to the left edge of the chart area.
 Read-only Double.
 _expression_.**Left**
 _expression_ Required.
 An expression that returns one of the above objects.
 Left property as it applies to the  **Chart** object.
 Returns or sets the distance from the left edge of the object to the left edge of the Graph window.
-Read/write Variant.
+Read/write **Variant**.
 _expression_.**Left**
 _expression_ Required.
 An expression that returns a [Chart](Excel.Chart-graph-object.md) object.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]